mightyiam/sink-rotate/README.md

 # sink-rotate

-Rotates the default between two audio sinks.
+Command that rotates default between two PipeWire audio sinks.

 If number of audio sinks not two exits with non-zero.